HashirX-ux/Apex/README.md

    ```

 3. Edit the keymap at `frimware/config/apex.keymap`
-4. Push — GitHub Actions builds the `.uf2`
+4. Push GitHub Actions builds the `.uf2`
 5. Download the artifact, double-tap reset to enter the bootloader, drag the `.uf2` onto the drive that appears

-The overlay (`frimware/config/boards/shields/apex/apex.overlay`) is still a 5×14 bring-up matrix.
+The overlay (`frimware/config/boards/shields/apex/apex.overlay`) is still a 5×14 bring up matrix.
 The PCB is **8×14 / 112 keys**.
-Next step is mapping the real nRF52840 pins, OLED, encoder, buzzer, and the 112-LED chain.
+Next step is mapping the real nRF52840 pins, OLED, encoder, buzzer, and the 112 LED chain.

 ### Assembly Notes

-- Solder **SK6812 Mini-E** on **B.Cu**, reverse mount, emitting down through the switch holes
+- Solder **SK6812 Mini E** on **B.Cu**, reverse mount, emitting down through the switch holes
 - Solder **Kailh hot-swap sockets** on **F.Cu**
 - Each key gets a **1N4148W (SOD-123)** in the matrix
 - Each LED gets a **100 nF 0805** decoupling cap next to it